If you wish to become a keyholder to the Garden, please remember that the peace and quiet offered by the Garden is precious to its users.

 How to apply

-- All keyholders are bound by the Garden Bye-Laws and any rules imposed by Nevern Square Garden Committee from time to time.
+- All keyholders are bound by the Garden Rules.

-- Every key is personal to the holder and must never be passed on to any new or prospective resident, whether or not the property has been re-let or sold.
-If a keyholder moves from the registered address the Key Secretary must be notified and the key returned for partial refund of the key deposit.
-No such refunds will be made to anyone returning a key which was not issued to them personally.
+- Every key fob is personal to the holder and must never be passed on to any new or prospective resident, whether or not the property has been re-let or sold.
+If a keyholder moves from the registered address WBM must be notified and the key fob returned for a refund of the key fob deposit.
+No such refunds will be made to anyone returning a key fob which was not issued to them personally.

-- Any keyholder who persistently breaches the Bye-Laws is liable to be warned, and if they continue in such breaches their key will not be exchanged at the next key change.
+- Any keyholder who persistently breaches the By-Laws is liable to be warned, and if they continue in such breaches their key fob may be disabled.